 Things To Do Before Hiring Content Writers

-You could simply post a job on a few job boards and hope for the best, but in my experience there are a handful of very important things that need to happen first.
+You could simply post a job on a few job boards or create your own careers page/job board using a plugin and hope for the best, but in my experience, there are a handful of very important things that need to happen first.
 Beginning with your content strategy.

 Understand & Believe in Your Own Content Strategy